UK data protection law

 - Chris Rowse, partner, charity and social business

-- Michael Stacey, senior associate, litigation
+- Michael Stacey, partner, litigation

 - Andrew Studd, partner, charity and social business